mycranium/Public/README.md

 Add Assets to Selected Comps.jsx

-Automates adding items from a selected folder the project panel to comps in another selected folder in the project panel.
+Automates adding items from a selected folder in the project panel to comps in another selected folder in the project panel.

 Example use-case:
 You have 100 comps of a brief intro animation, duplicates of a prototype comp, that have been cusomized with the names and photos of 100 different people.